stephenh/stephenh.github.com/_posts/2013-09-07-no-cherry-picking.markdown

 But now, 5 years later, I realized that git flow has a really elegant approach: you shouldn't use `git cherry-pick` in the first place.
 If you look at their diagram, commits can move through every major use case (development, release preparation, hot fixes) without being cherry picked.

-Their insight is that, with git (or any DAG-based SCM), if you can anticipate where a commit may/will be need to applied, you can put it on it's own branch, and merge it into those various places as needed.
+Their insight is that, with git (or any DAG-based SCM), if you can anticipate where a commit may/will be need to applied, you can put it on its own branch, and merge it into those various places as needed.

 This will get the change applied to all the necessary branches (you can merge it into release as well as master), but not result in the commit getting copy/pasted.
 Instead, new merge commits will be recorded, so no new commit ids, and the history (what branches have this commit?) is tracked nicely in the DAG.